Request Request an Appointment Call Call Us Map View Map

 Getting a dental crown in Hoover typically requires at least two appointments.
 During your initial visit, Dr. Moulton will prepare the tooth in question by removing a portion of its enamel.
 It’s an essential step that will prevent the dental crown from interfering with your bite and looking unnatural in your mouth.
 Once your teeth are prepared, we’ll take impressions which will serve as the basis for designing your restoration.

 While you wait for your permanent crown to be made, you’ll wear a temporary one in the meantime.
-We’ll call you back into the office when it’s ready and we’ll complete the final step in the process.
+We’ll call you back into our dental office when it’s ready and we’ll complete the final step in the process.
 After we double-check the crown’s fit and appearance, we’ll permanently cement it to your tooth.
 Before you leave the clinic, our team will explain how to take proper care of your restoration so you can enjoy it for years to come.

 The Benefits of Getting a Dental Crown